 Further to stronger, thicker insulating layers involved when you convert conservatory to extension, you will also find that you will benefit from more noise reduction.

 A conservatory is made to feel like an additional room in your home but is usually separated by internal doors to help keep the heat inside your home.
 Whereas, when you convert a conservatory to an extension, you’ll have more design choices.
-Whether you wish for it to be an extended kitchen extension or as more of an orangery extension.
+Whether you wish for it to be an extended kitchen extension or as more of an orangery extension, the possibilities are endless when you replace conservatory with extension.

 Replacing conservatory with extension can provide you with more options with where you locate your extension or what size your extension needs to be.